cathoderay/dbl/README.md

   ```
       $ ./scripts/install.sh
   ```
-  This step assumes you have rust installed.
+  This script is a work in progress and may need additional tweaks depending on your current setup.
+I encourage you to read it and adapt to your needs.
-  (Please, go to https://rust-lang.org/tools/install/ if you don't) This step will compile and move necessary files to your `$HOME/.dbl` folder.
+  Essentially, this step will compile the Rust internals and move necessary files to your `$HOME/.dbl` folder.
   Also, a new alias is added to your `.bashrc` and `.zshrc`.

 1. Restart your terminal, so the new alias take effect.
 Then you can run: